Canton South High School

 Canton South High School is a public high school in Canton Township, Stark County, Ohio, United States.
 The school, typically enrolling around 800 students in the 9th, 10th, 11th and 12th grades, is the only high school in the Canton Local School District.
 It is a member school of the former Stark County Board of Education (now known as the Stark County Educational Service Center).

-The school's athletic teams are known as the Canton South Wildcats, and are part of the Eastern Buckeye Conference of the Ohio High School Athletic Association.
+The school's athletic teams are known as the Canton South Wildcats, and are part of the Principles Athletic Conference of the Ohio High School Athletic Association.

 A new school was planned by early 2017.

 Geography and history

 Canton South High School is located at 40.749859°N 81.373108°W. It sits just within the unglaciated region of the Allegheny Plateau.
 The school is located near North Industry, an unincorporated area once known as Slabtown (for the slabs of wood once used as sidewalks in the past, which were available from local lumber mills).

 In 2011, the school was featured on an episode of Robert Irvine's hit series Restaurant: Impossible, centering on the Wildcat Cafe (formerly the Heritage Room), operated by the culinary students.